flanqi/notes/r_notes.md

  yhat = p[1] + p[2]*x1 + p[3]*exp(p[4]*x2) # the nonlinear function
  return(sum((y-yhat)^2) # return SSE
 }
-out = nlm(fn, p=c(1,0,-0.5,-1), hessian = T)  # one can use some approximation methods to get a good initialization for p, hessian is used for deriving Fisher info matrix
+out = nlm(fn, p=c(1,0,-0.5,-1), hessian = T)  # one can use some approximation methods to get a good initialization for p
+# hessian is used for deriving Fisher info matrix

 theta = out$estimate # parameter estimates
 ```